 The Newest Opportunity on the Block

-If you’re looking for a business opportunity that pretty much slots into any business you already run, you should check out iK Vend.
+If you’re looking for a business opportunity that pretty much slots into any business you already run, you should check out iK Prepaid.

-iK Vend is a business you can start for under R500 by purchasing an iKhokha Mover Pro, a mobile card machine that lets you run a business through your smartphone.
-You can sell prepaid products like airtime, data, electricity, gas and water using your card machine and iK Vend (which operates on the free iKhokha App).
+iK Prepaid is your gateway to starting a business for under R500, along with an iKhokha Mover Pro, a mobile card machine that lets you run a business through your smartphone.
+You can sell prepaid products like airtime, data, electricity, gas and water using your card machine on iK Prepaid (which operates on the free iKhokha App).
 You can even settle bills like clothing accounts, municipal bills, DStv, traffic fines and more.

-You can read more about making money with iK Vend here.
+You can read more about making money with iK Prepid here.

 Trust your gut, go against the grain, and remember that anything is possible when you meet an opportunity with determination and grit.